 Governmental fund types are accounted for on a spending or financial flow measurement focus.
 Accordingly, only current assets and current liabilities are included on the Balance Sheet, and the reported fund balances provide an indication of available spendable or appropriable resources.
 Operating statements of governmental fund types report increases and decreases in available spendable resources.

-Fund balances are included on the Balance Sheet as follows:
+Fund Balance